briceln/DataScience/README.md

 ![GIF for visualization](./res/img/visualization.gif)

 In order to complete this task, I made a useful visualization which is able to display the 3 euler axes for each bone.
+The script can be found [here](./res/scripts/VisualizeExercise.py).
+You can find the notebook [here](./res/notebooks/Visualisation%20of%20all%20axis.ipynb).

 ##### Here are a few examples with the command use and the output of the script:
 ```shell script